rosali920/neuropointillist/01_detailed_install.md

 install.packages("nlme")
 ```

 To install the neuropointillist package, you must first clone the neuropointillist repository to your local machine.
+You can do this manually from the [Neuropointillist GitHub repository](https://github.com/IBIC/neuropointillist) by clicking the green "Clone or download" button.

-To do this in Terminal, navigate to the folder you want to put the repository in and run the following:
+Alternatively, you can use Terminal and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Navigate to the folder you want to put the repository in and run the following:

 `git clone https://github.com/IBIC/neuropointillist.git`

-Then in Terminal, cd into the neuropointillist folder you just cloned.
+Once you have the repository on your local machine, in Terminal, cd into the neuropointillist folder you just cloned.
 There should be yet another neuropointillist folder in this folder.
 Make sure you're in the first neuropointillist folder but not the second.
 In other words, if the folder structure looks like ~/Desktop/neuropointillist/neuropointillist, you should be in ~/Desktop/neuropointillist

 Open R and run the following to install the neuropointillist package: